The 600-year-old book no one can read has been fascinating us for decades, but we're only recently starting to learn more about it.

 Deciphering it with artificial intelligence

-More recently, Greg Kondrak, an expert in natural language processing at the University of Alberta, used artificial intelligence to try to crack the code.
+Greg Kondrak, an expert in natural language processing at the University of Alberta, used artificial intelligence to try to crack the code in 2018.
 With the help of his grad student, Bradley Hauer, Kondrak used samples from “Universal Declaration of Human Rights,” which was written in nearly 400 languages, running algorithms to identify the language of the text.
 Although they hypothesized it was written in Arabic, it turned out the most likely language was Hebrew.

 The researchers hypothesized the manuscript was created using alphagrams, where the letters of a word are replaced in alphabetical order.
 With that assumption, they tried to create an algorithm to read the text.